 With more time, I'd suggest heading over to Kangaroo Island for several days.
 Some of the coastline is very remote and windswept and quite beautiful.

 Also the desert regions are great - start in the Flinders Ranges and head North.
 As people say, there's nothing there, but you've GOT to go and see it.
 I've spent several nights free camping in the desert regions and loved how isolated it is.
 Maybe take a friend with you... and fuel and water.
-But the star gazing makes it worthwhile. over 6 years ago
+But the star gazing makes it worthwhile. almost 7 years ago